Ford F-250 Super Duty Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Ford F-250 Super Duty are $1,254 a year with full coverage.
-Comprehensive costs on average $210, collision insurance costs $330, and liability is $534.
-A liability-only policy costs around $588 a year, and high-risk insurance costs around $2,714.
-Teen drivers pay the most at up to $4,984 a year.
+The average insurance rates for a Ford F-250 Super Duty are $1,254 a year with full coverage.
+Comprehensive costs approximately $210 a year, collision costs $330, and liability costs around $534.
+A liability-only policy costs as low as $588 a year, with high-risk insurance costing around $2,714.
+Teenage drivers cost the most to insure at $4,984 a year or more.

 Average premium for full coverage: $1,254

-Estimates include $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
-Rates include averaging for all U.S. states and for all F-250 Super Duty models.
+Prices are based on $500 physical damage deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all U.S. states and F-250 Super Duty trim levels.

 Use the form below to get customized rates for your location.